raspberrypilearning/scouts-graphics/en/content.md

 Young people will design a theme and create the sprites and background for a computer game.

+## Outcomes

+Young people develop a range of practical and contemporary skills which are useful in their school, work and social life.

 ## Information

 + Time - 45 minutes
 + Group size - Flexible (ideally two young people per computer)
 + Preparation needed - If you’re running this activity without access to WiFi, you will need to download the software ahead of time.
 You may also wish to print handouts.
 + Location - Wherever you have access to computers

+[ ] Beavers [x] Cubs [x] Scouts [ ] Explorers

+Great for Cubs and Scouts and can be adapted for younger sections.

 ## You will need